JoeyRussoniello/RedTailCodeBase/README.md

 With an updating path to your chromedriver, and local sharepoint reference instead of the placeholder variable.

 Both of these variables must be included in a `.env` file in order for the webscrapers to work properly
-1. CHROMEDRIVER_PATH: The local path to your downloaded repo.
+1. **CHROMEDRIVER_PATH**: The local path to your downloaded repo.
 This will tell the programs where to download and update the chromedriver
-2. LOCAL_PATH_TO_SHAREPOINT: The local path to your Red Tail Residential Sharepoint File.
+2. **LOCAL_PATH_TO_SHAREPOINT**: The local path to your Red Tail Residential Sharepoint File.
 This path is then used to save webscraping outputs to excel files in the comapny sharepoint, instead of just on a local machine.
 If these variables are not properly set up, you should get a helpful `FileExists` error from the program that tells you exactly which variable has been incorrectly setup

+**Important:** Do not commit your `.env` file to the repository.
+It should be included in your `.gitignore` file to keep sensitive information secure.

 #### Ignoring `.env` with git
 Make sure your `.env` file is listed in a `.gitignore` file to prevent it from being committed to the repository.
 Your `.gitignore` file should include
 ```properties